 4. Point-of-Use Logistics: Material handling and storage are two of manufacturing’s high cost, non-value-added activities.
 The elimination of the stock room, as it is known today, should be a strategic objective of all manufacturers.
 Moving production parts and components from the stockroom to their production point of use is truly a return to basics and a significant cost reducer.

 5. Cycle Time Management: Long cycle times are symptoms of poor manufacturing performance and high non-value-added costs.
 Manufacturers need to focus on the continuous reduction of all cycle times.
-Achieving success requires a specific management style that focuses on root cause, proactive problem solving, rather than “fire-fighting.”
+Achieving success requires a specific management style that focuses on root causes and proactive problem solving, rather than fire-fighting.

 6. Production Linearity: Companies will never achieve their full profit potential if they produce more than 25 percent of their monthly shipment plan in the last week of the month or more than 33 percent of their quarterly shipment plan in the last month of the quarter.
 How linear does a production department produce to the company’s master schedule?
 As companies struggle to remain competitive, one of the strategies by which gains in speed, quality and costs can be achieved is to form teams of employees to pursue and achieve linear production.